kars7e/kars7e.github.io/content/post/2018-01-14-building-kubernetes-cluster-on-tinkerboard/index.md

 | [WD PiDrive 375GB](https://www.wdc.com/products/wdlabs/wd-pidrive-foundation-edition.html#WD3750LMCW)     | $29.99     | 4            | $119.96     |
 |                                                                                                           |            |              | **$527.82** |

 **Woah**, a whopping *$527.82*!
 Well, no one said it's a cheap hobby... but you can make it less expensive.
 For example, you could reduce the number of nodes to 3; this will cut the cost by $100 (and a 3-node cluster is still kick-ass!).
 You could also remove the PiDrives.
 I'm using them as a mount point for `/var` directory, which will hold logs, and most importantly, docker container file system.
-These tend to be write-intensive, and storing them on  SD card may result in a much shorter card lifetime.
+These tend to be write-intensive, and storing them on  SD card may result in a much shorter card lifetime, so it's your call (you might need a bigger SD card if you decide to go without PiDrives).
 Finally, you could change Tinker board to some cheaper board, even the previously mentioned Raspberry Pi... but this post is about deploying Kubernetes on Tinker board and switching to a different board will make the rest of this post useless for you :-).

 There are two differences between the list above and the actual parts I've used: